College Factual by our College Data Analytics Team

 Midsize City Campus Setting

-Contact details for Mercy College of Health Sciences are given below.
+Get in touch with Mercy College of Health Sciences are listed below.

 Contact Details

-During the most recent year for which we have data, students from 7 majors graduated from Mercy College of Health Sciences.
-Of these students, 808 received undergraduate degrees and 808 graduated with a master's or doctor's degree.
+In the most recent reporting year, students from 2 majors graduated from Mercy College of Health Sciences.
 The following table lists the most popular undergraduate majors along with the average salary graduates from those majors make.

 Learn more about the majors offered at Mercy College of Health Sciences along with which ones have the highest average starting salaries.